Phono stages@kemela

 Types of phono stage

 Phono stages are designed for moving magnet cartridges, or moving coil cartridges, or both.
-Entry level phono stages are usually for moving magnet cartridges (typical output 3-6mv).
-Moving coil cartridges (typical output 300-500µv) need to be 10x more sensitive making them more expensive.
+Entry level phono stages are usually for moving magnet cartridges only that typically output 3-6mv.
+Moving coil cartridges typically output 300-500µv so require the phonostage to be 10x more sensitive making them more expensive.
 Some moving coil phono stages are designed from the ground up while others use an internal step-up transformer prior to a moving magnet circuit.
-A range of load and sensitivity options is needed for all the different moving coil cartridge characteristics.
+A range of load and sensitivity options is needed to match the various moving coil cartridge's output characteristics.

 Phono stage implementation